irJERAD/steph/content/post/thankyoulove.md

 Our entire relationship has existed in the drawing energies of a monsoon. <br>

-Drifting, blissfuly together.
+Drifting, blissfully together.
 Dreaming of many possible destinations. <br>

 Ebbing along tides eroding with winds.
 Finding distance in our doubts. <br>